David Carrasco: Professional life

 One of the foremost scholars of Mesoamerican religions and cultures, Carrasco has contributed particularly to the study of history, religion and symbolism of the Aztec and Teotihuacan cultures.
 Several of his publications have received awards, and in 2004, he received the Orden Mexicana del Águila Azteca, the highest decoration awarded by the Mexican government to foreigners.
-This award was the result of Carrasco’s writings on Mesoamerican cities and religions, his teachings on the history of religions and Mexican American cultures, and his work at the Aztec Templo Mayor in Mexico City.
-In 2003 he was elected as a member of the American Academy of Arts and Sciences.
-He is the co-producer (along with Jose Cuellar and Alberto Camarillo) of Robert M. Young’s Award Winning Alambrista: Director’s Cut which has been included in The Criterion Collection which specializes in licensing and selling “important classic and contemporary films.”
-His co-edited (with Nicholas J. Cull) 2004 book, Alambrista and the U.S.-Mexico Border: Film, Music and Stories of Undocumented Immigrants, was named a Southwest Book of the Year by the Tucson-Pima County Public Library.
+This award was the result of Carrasco's writings on Mesoamerican cities and religions, his teachings on the history of religions and Mexican American cultures, and his work at the Aztec Templo Mayor in Mexico City.
+In 2003, he was elected as a member of the American Academy of Arts and Sciences.
+He is the co-producer (along with Jose Cuellar and Alberto Camarillo) of Robert M. Young's award-winning Alambrista: Director’s Cut, which has been included in The Criterion Collection that specializes in licensing and selling "important classic and contemporary films".
+Carrasco's co-edited (with Nicholas J. Cull) 2004 book, Alambrista and the U.S.-Mexico Border: Film, Music and Stories of Undocumented Immigrants, was named a Southwest Book of the Year by the Tucson-Pima County Public Library.
 In 2006, Carrasco received the Mircea Eliade Jubilee medal, presented in absentia by the President of Romania, Traian Basescu.
 The Mircea Eliade award, named for the Romanian-born interpreter of world religions, was given as a sign of appreciation for contributions in the study of history of religion.
 In 2011, he was unanimously voted a Corresponding Member of the Mexican Academy of History.
-Carrasco's classroom teaching has resulted in recognition by the University of Colorado where he was chosen Presidential Teaching Scholar, 1991–93, and at Harvard University where he was awarded the Petra T. Shattuck Excellence in Teaching Award in 2011 in the Harvard Extension School.
-In 2014 Carrasco was chosen as the Alumnus of the Year at the University of Chicago Divinity School.
+Carrasco's classroom teaching has resulted in recognition by the University of Colorado where he was chosen Presidential Teaching Scholar, 1991–93, and at Harvard University, where he was awarded the Petra T. Shattuck Excellence in Teaching Award in 2011 in the Harvard Extension School.
+In 2014, Carrasco was chosen as the Alumnus of the Year at the University of Chicago Divinity School.